Skip to main content

 BIG-GAME HUNTING RULES FOR YOUTH

-Youth AGES 12–17 who meet hunter education requirements (see page 6) have the opportunity to hunt big game in several ways: through the draw(s) or over the counter for regular seasons for deer, elk, pronghorn and bear; during the youth extended season for female deer, elk or pronghorn; and through youth outreach licenses.
+Youth AGES 12–17 who meet hunter education requirements have the opportunity to hunt big game in several ways: through the draw(s) or over the counter for regular seasons for deer, elk, pronghorn and bear; during the youth extended season for female deer, elk or pronghorn; and through youth outreach licenses.

 AGE REQUIREMENTS: